h7mei/monikers/README.md

 - Classic Monikers gameplay
 - Multiple rounds with different guessing rules
 - Score tracking and statistics
+- Card selection and game setup

 ### Multiplayer Mode

 - **QR Code Room System**: Host creates a room and generates a QR code for players to join
-- **Real-time Updates**: Live synchronization between host and mobile players
+- **Real-time Updates**: Live synchronization between host and mobile players using Pusher
 - **Mobile-Optimized**: Players can join on their phones via QR code scanning
 - **Room Management**: Create, join, and manage game rooms
+- **Team-based Gameplay**: Support for team-based scoring and gameplay
+- **Card Selection**: Players can select cards before the game begins
+- **Timer System**: Individual player timers and round management

 ## Getting Started